Priyanshu1y/PearlThoughts-ProjectTask/Readme.txt

 Precautions:
 1. Don't change the name of the files otherwise import statement in the code will throw error.
-2. make sure to make the current working directory to where you've pulled the code from github.
+2. make sure to make the current working directory on terminal to where you've pulled the code from github.